 Bamboo is a pioneering plant and can be grown in soil damaged by overgrazing and poor agriculture techniques.
 Unlike most trees, proper harvesting does not kill the bamboo plant so topsoil is held in place.
 Additionally, because of its dense litter on the forest floor, it actually feeds the topsoil over time.
 This will provide healthy agricultural lands for other crops for generations to come.

-Current research points to bamboo’s potential in a number of medical uses.
-Secretion from bamboo is used internally to treat asthma, coughs, and can be used as an aphrodisiac.
+Current research points to bamboo’s potential for a number of medical uses.
+Secretion from bamboo is used internally to treat asthma and coughs, and can be used as an aphrodisiac.
 Ingredients from the root help treat kidney disease.
 Roots and leaves have also been used to treat venereal disease and cancer.
 The sap is said to reduce fever, and ash will cure prickly heat.